Applies to: Catalog API

 A CatalogItem must have at least one variation (CatalogItemVariation

-) and no more than 250 variations associated with it before it can be added to a purchase or used in a transaction.
+) before it can be added to a purchase or used in a transaction.
+The item can have no more than 250 variations.
 Item variations are added to a catalog item as nested objects assigned to the variations

 instance.

-In the Point of Sale application and Square Dashboard, items that contain only one variation are typically displayed in a simplified form where the item variation price and SKU appear as attributes of the item itself.
-However, when a second variation is added, the variations appear as a list of prices and SKUs inside the item.
+In the Point of Sale app and Square Dashboard, items with only one variation show the variation's price and SKU as properties of the item.
+When a second variation is added, the variations appear as a list of prices and SKUs within the item.

 Different versions of a given product might: